Syndicated loan: Regulatory compliance

 The United States' Shared National Credit Program was established in 1977 by the Board of Governors of the Federal Reserve System, the Federal Deposit Insurance Corporation, and the Office of the Comptroller of the Currency to provide an efficient and consistent review and classification of large syndicated loans.
 As of January 1, 2018, the program covers any loan or loan complaint of at least $100 million that is shared by three or more supervised institutions.
 The agencies' review is conducted annually, reporting after third quarter examinations and reflecting data as of June 30.

+Corporate bond alternative

+For firms seeking financing, issuing corporate bonds is a major alternative option to syndicated loans, as both allow for raising large amounts with medium to long-term maturities.
+In the 1990s, a standardized secondary marketplace emerged via products such as collateralized loan obligations (CLO), which made syndicated loans even more similar to corporate bonds.